27.

 The ARINC name of the approach procedure which is needed by some FMCs is shown in parentheses.

 The table view allows the same operations as the search table view except sorting.
-See Header for more information.
+See Tables for more information.

 All selected elements in the flight plan table view will be highlighted